KDE/mygnuhealth/doc/mygnuhealth.rst

 A note on charts
 ----------------
-MyGNUHealth, thanks to the excellent *mathplotlib* package, has the ability to automatically set the x axis (time) value.
+MyGNUHealth, thanks to the excellent *matplotlib* package, has the ability to automatically set the x axis (time) value.
 You will notice, specially when there are few records, that the x-axis will show values in the unit of hours (time of the day) and days.
 That is the expected behaviour.